reststate/reststate-vuex/README.md

 });
 ```

 The `httpClient` accepts an object with a signature similar to the popular [Axios](https://github.com/axios/axios) HTTP client directory.
-You can either pass in an Axios client configured with your base URL and headers:
+You can either pass in an Axios client configured with your base URL and headers.
+Note that spec-compliant servers will require a `Content-Type` header of `application/vnd.api+json`; you will need to configure your HTTP client to send that.

 ```javascript
 import axios from 'axios';